-Phoenix Tetra (Hemigrammus Filamentosus) Fish Species Profile
+Phoenix Tetra (Hemigrammus filamentosus)

 The Phoenix Tetra is an active, peaceful, hardy, undemanding, and non-aggressive fish, that are continuously darting around the tank showing off to one another.
 Because of its small size, these fish are perfect for many different sized tanks.
 With its stunning good looks and its pleasant personality, expect this species of tetra to become a popular addition to the community aquarium.